psr7-sessions/storageless/README.md

 ### How does it work?

-Nothing new happening here: session data is directly stored inside the session cookie.
+Session data is directly stored inside a session cookie as a JWT token.

+This approach is not new, and is commonly used with `Bearer` tokens in HTTP/REST/OAuth APIs.

 In order to guarantee that the session data is not modified, that the client can trust the information and that the expiration date is